 - Side effects can include asthenia/fatigue, back pain, diarrhea, arthralgia, hot flush, peripheral edema, and musculoskeletal pain.

 - May increase the risk of seizures.

 Autologous Cellular Immunotherapy

-Provenge® (sipuleucel-T) can be prescribed for the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer.
-Provenge is the first in a new class of autologous cellular immunotherapies that use a patient’s own antigen-presenting cells (APCs) to stimulate the body’s immune system against prostate cancer.
-Provenge is given by intravenous (IV) infusion in three doses, approximately two weeks apart over the span of a month.
-Blood is collected a few days prior to each infusion.
-Total course of therapy is generally completed given in four to six weeks.
+Provenge® (sipuleucel-T) can treat asymptomatic or minimally symptomatic metastatic castrate-resistant (hormone-refractory) prostate cancer.
+Provenge is the first in a new class of autologous cellular immunotherapies that use a patient’s antigen-presenting cells (APCs) to stimulate the body’s immune system against prostate cancer.
+Provenge is given by intravenous (IV) infusion in three doses, approximately two weeks apart, over a month.
+Blood is collected a few days before each injection.
+The entire therapy course is generally completed in four to six weeks.

 - Minimal typical side effects compared to other treatment options